Hey, Basketball Fanatics!

 The game was originally named as two words—Basket Ball and Dr. James wrote up 13 different rules for his game and that was the birth of Basketball.
 The game spread and multiplied when some of the students that played the original game grew up and became teachers and coaches themselves.
 As time went on, popularity went up.

 Alterations were made and some rules were tweaked.
-Dribbling was added as an element of the game as well as backboards and netting was added to the ‘basket’—now just a simple hoop.
+Dribbling was added as an element of the game as well as the addition of backboards and netting to the 'basket'—which was now just a simple hoop.

 Enjoy playing this popular game which is typically found in the activity programs of most summer camps!
 Also, check out this previous post on the Blog about Michael Jordan and the basketball summer camp that he started—the Michael Jordan Flight School, one of the best youth basketball camps in the world.
 And, as always, thanks for reading, Camp Folks!